Spring 2021 Century-Prep Ride Series

 Moderately hilly, 44 miles

 Meet 9:00 a.m. at Orinda BART west parking lot.
+We will do the old, traditional South loop, not just the out-and-back that the century now does.
 Ride to Redwood Road and the Grizzly Peak Century South Loop through the zoo, past Chabot Park and back.

 Hilly, a few steep ones, 48 miles